310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Subaru %}
-Ahaha, even though you act that way to just about anyone! ♪
+Ahaha, even though you always act that way to just about anyone! ♪
 {% endbubble %}

 {% bubble Hokuto %}